Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ### *Brief resource name/description* ###

 There were two problems that I encountered when beginning to develop my project: I had no idea how to code an accelerometer and no clue how to code an LED.
-Because of this, all of the research has been videos and websites that explain how these technologies work and how to program them.
+Because of this, most of the research has been videos and websites that explain how these technologies work and how to program them.

 https://www.youtube.com/watch?v=5M9p25OfKdg
 This video source provided the basics of two types of LED and how they operated.
 I used this resource as a way to better understand LEDs and how they can be used